Vela (constellation): Stars

+The constellation Vela showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 The brightest star in the constellation, Gamma Velorum, is a complex multiple star system.
 The brighter component, known as Gamma^{2} Velorum, shines as a blue-white star of apparent magnitude 1.83.
 It is a spectroscopic binary made up of two very hot blue stars orbiting each other every 78.5 days and separated by somewhere between 0.8 and 1.6 Astronomical Units (AU).
 The brighter component is a hot blue main-sequence star of spectral type O7.5 and is around 280,000 times as luminous, is around 30 times as massive and is 17 times the diameter of the Sun with a surface temperature of 35,000 K. The second component is an extremely rare example of hot star known as a Wolf–Rayet star, and is the closest and brightest example in the sky.
 It has a surface temperature of 57,000 and is around 170,000 times as luminous as the Sun, though it radiates most of its energy in the ultraviolet spectrum.
 Gamma^{1} is a blue-white star of spectral type B2III and apparent magnitude 4.3.
 The two pairs are separated by 41 arcseconds, easily separable in binoculars.
 Parallax measurements give a distance of 1,116 light-years, meaning that they are at least 12,000 AU apart.
 Further afield are 7.3-magnitude Gamma Velorum C and 9.4-magnitude Gamma Velorum D, lying 62 and 93 arcseconds south-southeast from Gamma^{2}.
 These stars are the most prominent members of Vela OB2, an extended association of young stars.

 Dusty ring around double star IRAS 08544-4431.